-Prosper Loans was founded in 2006 by Chris Larsen, a former executive for E-Loan who is the current CEO of Prosper.
-In order to provide the best financial services possible, Mr. Larsen staffed the company with some of the best financial executives available, including Kirk Inglis as CFO and COO, Sachin Adarkar as General Counsel, Jim Catlin as Executive Vice President of Acquisition and Risk Management and Roberto Arnetoli as Executive Vice President of Technology and Operations.
+The Prosper Marketplace was founded in 2006 by Chris Larsen, a former executive for E-Loan and was CEO of Prosper up until March 2012.
+When he first started the company his vision was to provide the best financial services possible.
+In order to do this, Mr. Larsen staffed the company with some of the best financial executives available, including Kirk Inglis as CFO and COO, Sachin Adarkar as General Counsel, Jim Catlin as Executive Vice President of Acquisition and Risk Management and Roberto Arnetoli as Executive Vice President of Technology and Operations.
 Under this leadership team, the company has seen significant growth and has expanded its offerings to appeal to a wider range of borrowers and lenders across the nation.

 The loans that are offered on Prosper are unsecured loans with fixed interest rates for the life of the loan.
 The loans extended to borrowers are entirely funded by lenders that have signed up with the website to personally provide funding for loans and collect interest on the amount lent to borrowers.
 Because of the low overhead of not having physical locations or a large support staff, borrowers are able to get the loans they need at a much lower rate and lenders earn a higher return on their investment.